My Role: Project Manager / Designer

 Project Duration: 12 Weeks (2019)

 Format: Animation + Interviews + Live Footage

 Project Goal: To create a full-length tutorial of standardized procedures on organ donation and transplants for the medical partitioners in Taiwan.

-Since the surgical techniques and the law were both rather new in Taiwan, there weren’t many people aware of or familiar with the knowledge.
-I worked closely with the consulting surgeons and nurses to learn every detail from how to identify the critical criterias of a donor candidate, how to approach the donation potential to the family, whom were usually under vulnerable condition, and most of all, learned all the steps from organ retrieval to preservation, and how it was different from the surgical procedures for Organ Donation after Brain-death(DBD).
+Since the surgical techniques and the law for Organ Donation after Cardiac Death (DCD) were new in Taiwan, there weren’t many people aware of or familiar with the knowledge.
+I worked closely with the consulting surgeons and nurses to learn every detail from how to identify the critical criteria of a donor candidate, how to approach the family of the potential donors, whom were usually under vulnerable condition, and most of all, learned all the steps from organ retrieval to preservation, and how it was different from the surgical procedures for Organ Donation after Brain-death(DBD).

-After this quick prototyping and demonstration, everyone was more clear on what we were doing, and eventually created a clear and accurate surgical tutorial for the learning sessions in the hospitals in Taiwan.
+This quick prototyping and demonstration helped bring clarity to the animation team, and we eventually created a clear and accurate surgical tutorial for the learning sessions in the hospitals in Taiwan!